xray-imaging/DMagic/README.txt

 4. Extracts PI and experiment metadata from the proposal.
 5. Optionally writes that metadata to EPICS PVs so downstream data acquisition software (like TomoScan) can tag collected data with the correct experiment/user info.
-6. Optionally creates a DM experiment on Sojourner and populates it with the users from the scheduling proposal, enabling Globus data access.
+6. Optionally creates a DM experiment on Sojourner, populates it with users from the scheduling proposal, starts automated file transfer (DAQ), and notifies users of their Globus data access link.

 Use Case
 --------